-It’s Wednesday-Time to Whip Out Those Excerpts!
+It’s Wednesday-Time to Whip Out Those Excerpts!by admin

 Hello everyone!
 It’s that time of the week for everyone to whip out those excerpts and have some fun.
 Today it’s all about your opening scenes-grab that reader and pull them into your story.
 Post your opening 500 words or less (PG-13) and lets have some fun!
 As always post your buy links, pre-order dates and WIP.